Bejanyan04/Job_titles_multilabel_classification/README.md

 # Job Titles Multi-Label Classification

 ## Project Overview
-This project tackles the task of **multi-label classification** for job titles using the dataset consisting of Job Titles and corresponding Labels.
+This project tackles the task of **multi-label classification** for job titles using a dataset consisting of Job Titles and corresponding Labels.
 Each job title in the dataset may have one or more labels corresponding to organizational roles.

 ---